 Fourth resolution 2022: I continue to learn and train -> mission accomplished and still ongoing

-I am one of those who believe that you don't live well long on your achievements and that when you don't move forward... you are moving backward!
+I am one of those who believe that you don’t live well for long on your achievements and that when you don’t move forward... you are moving backward!
 I am naturally curious and demanding with myself, so it is the same in deepening my passions.

-• Learning new sewing techniques (on woven and knit fabrics) -> succeeded and to continue 😊
+- Learn new sewing techniques (on woven and knit fabrics) -> succeeded and to continue 😊

-• Learning to sew new materials (leather, sequins, ...) -> succeeded with the leather bag from kinamania
+- Learn to sew new materials (leather, sequins, ...) -> succeeded with the leather bag from kinamania

-• Learning to sew more technical lingerie -> in progress
+- Learn to sew more technical lingerie -> in progress

-• Learning free-motion quilting -> postponed to next year
+- Learn free-motion quilting -> postponed to next year

-• Redoing courses with professionals, especially in pattern making, I would really like to learn draping techniques -> not possible this year with the shop opening but I really want to for 2023 or 2024.
+- Take workshops with professionals, especially in pattern making, I would really like to learn draping techniques -> not possible this year with the shop opening but I really want to for 2023 or 2024.

 My embroidered fanny pack

-Exploiting the potential of my coverstitch machine
+Make the most of my coverstitch machine's potential

 Here is a summary of my review of this crazy year!
 It feels good to pause and take stock of a year... it gives a boost of self-confidence and allows you to say that you are moving forward, that you are progressing, and it makes you proud of yourself.
 It also allows me to project myself into the future and see what I need to correct to take care of myself and continue to have great energy in 2023!